JohnSnowLabs/visual-nlp-workshop/java/build_env_setup.md

       </dependency>
 ```
 Please note that versions are given for the recentest 4.4.1 version at this moment.
 In the future you will need to update versions accordingly.
+For spark-ocr 3.* and 4.* spark-core version should be 3.* You may use one which is already used or 3.2.1 as at this sample.

 ## Sample application